Cross-connection structure of concordant semigroups: Category equivalence

 Thus we have built two functors $\mathbb{S}\colon \mathbf{CC} \to \mathbf{CS}$ and $\mathbb{C}\colon \mathbf{CS} \to \mathbf{CC}$ between the categories of cross-connections and concordant semigroups.
-Now we proceed to prove an adjoint equivalence between the categories using these functors.
+Now, we proceed to prove an adjoint equivalence between the categories using these functors.

-For this end, we require the following proposition whose proof carries over to the more general class of \emph{weakly $U$-abundant} (a.k.a $U$-semiabundant) semigroups \cite{wangureg,lawsonordered0}.
-The proof is due to Prof. Victoria Gould (in a personal communication) and this may be helpful in the future generalisations of this article.
+For this end, we require the following proposition whose proof carries over to the more general class of \emph{weakly $U$-abundant} (also called $U$-semiabundant) semigroups \cite{wangureg,lawsonordered0}.
+The proof is due to Victoria Gould (in a personal communication) and this may be helpful in the future generalisations of this article.

 \begin{pro} An abundant semigroup is weakly reductive. \end{pro} \begin{proof} Recall that a semigroup $S$ is weakly reductive if the map $a\mapsto(\rho_a,\lambda_a)$ is injective where $\rho_a$ is the right regular representation of $S$ as defined in Proposition \ref{prosr} and $\lambda_a$ is the dual left regular representation.
 Let $S$ be an abundant semigroup.
 Suppose $(\rho_a,\lambda_a)=(\rho_b,\lambda_b)$ for $a,b\in S$.
-Since $S$ is abundant, there exists idempotents $a^\dagger,a^* \in S$ such that $a^\dagger\: \mathscr{R}^* \: a \: \mathscr{L}^* \: a^*$.
+Since $S$ is abundant, there exists idempotents $a^\dagger,a^* \in S$ such that $a^\dagger\: \mathrel{\mathscr{R}}^* \: a \: \mathrel{\mathscr{L}}^* \: a^*$.
 So,

 Hence $a=a^\dagger b = b a^*$.
-Similarly $b = b^\dagger a = ab^*$ for idempotents $b^\dagger,b^* \in S$ such that $b^\dagger\: \mathscr{R}^* \: b \: \mathscr{L}^* \: b^*$.
+Similarly, $b = b^\dagger a = ab^*$ for idempotents $b^\dagger,b^* \in S$ such that $b^\dagger\: \mathrel{\mathscr{R}}^* \: b \: \mathrel{\mathscr{L}}^* \: b^*$.
 Then

 Hence $S$ is weakly reductive. \end{proof} \begin{thm} For each concordant semigroup $S$, define $\varphi(S)\colon S \to \mathbb{C}\mathbb{S}(S)$ as